karthickkumarganesh/keyword-strength-indexer/README.md

 keyword strength indexer

 #Index Page
-Index page will crawl the website page and scrap the content and save it in n text file inside html folder and use that to index the keyword and save the result in json folder as json file
+Index page will crawl the website page and scrap the content and save it in n text file inside html folder and use that to index the keyword and save the result in json folder as .json file

 #Search page
 search page will scan the json dir and merge the json data to serve the result